BEN EASTON

 [portrait photo: Christian Coleman]

-Easton writes about popular music and new releases, working as a contributor at Treble and a staff writer at Cover Me Songs.
-He is a freelance editor, fact-checker and researcher for a number of music publications & archival projects, including the Good Ol’ Grateful Deadcast, the official podcast of the Grateful Dead.
+Easton writes about pop music and new releases as a contributor at Treble and a staff writer at Cover Me.
+He is a freelance editor and researcher for music publications & musical/archival projects, including the

 Easton received a B.A. at New York University.
 He was a participant in the Association of Performing Arts Presenters’ Emerging Leaders Institute, as well as the Mark Morris Dance Accompaniment Training Program.
 He was an inaugural recipient of New York Foundation for the Arts’ City Artist Corps Grant.